 Parents are involved in two main ways.
 Our PTO has been very active in the past.
-COVID slowed down participation, but we hope to rebound this year.
+COVID slowed down participation the past three years, but we need to rebound this year.
+Parents of new students have stepped in and (hopefully) will continue.
 This group serves as a forum for sharing information and soliciting input on our school's programs and initiatives.
 In addition, this group plans family nights in conjunction with school staff.
-Several of these evenings are academic in nature including Open House, Celebrations of Learning, Literacy Night, and Math Night.
+Several of these evenings are academic in nature including Open House, the updated Celebrations of Learning, Literacy Night, and Math Night.
 Our school's goal for the coming year is to continue to expand our parent group to be larger and more diverse.